Close Menu

 ‘Unimportant’ — Lacking significance or influence.

-See also The Opposite of Omnipresent: A Complete Guide to Understanding Its Meaning and Usage
+See also Unlocking the Opposite of Pending: A Complete Guide to Understanding and Using 'Resolved' in English Grammar

 Deep Dive: Nuances in Opposites of ‘Monumental’